 Avoid reliance on simple visual inspection of code; instead use tools to reveal dangerous control characters.

-Always use static analysis tools that identify all occurrences of hidden characters within a program.
+Always use static analysis tools that identify all occurrences of non-visible and hidden characters within a program.

 Use tools to confirm that program code conforms to the end-of-line convention of the environment in which code is edited and compiled.

-Use only editors that are capable of revealing the hidden Unicode (zero-space) control characters and ensure that the editor setting is enabled.
+Use only editors that are capable of revealing the hidden Unicode (zero-space) control characters and ensure that the appropriate editor setting is enabled.

-Refrain from copying and pasting code from untrusted sources unless the code is thoroughly checked as described above.
+Avoid copying code from untrusted sources unless the code is thoroughly checked as described above.

 6.66.6 Implications for language design and evolution